-In my last two posts on LinkedIn, I’ve discussed how AI and machine learning can help healthcare professionals make well-informed decisions.
+In my last two posts, I’ve discussed how AI and machine learning can help healthcare professionals make well-informed decisions.
 We are working on some amazing models that can make highly accurate predictions and recommendations.
 While this is something I feel hugely optimistic about, I would like to use today’s post to explain that using AI and machine learning in medicine isn’t just about developing accurate models and rolling them out.

 The reality is that most models can’t be used as-is by medical professionals.
 This is because, on their own, they are black boxes that are hard for their intended users to apply, understand, and trust.